saucrio/python-imagemanipulating/README.md

 ![PyPI](https://img.shields.io/pypi/v/python-imagemanipulating?style=for-the-badge)
 # Python ImageManipulating

-Python ImageManipulating is a Python library for python developers to ease dealing with images and manipulating them.
+Python ImageManipulating is a Python library to ease dealing with images and manipulating them.
+It was originally meant for discord.py developers, however I do not advise to use this library, as it is not async, and your bot will freeze if you have many requests.
+I recommend however, using this library in an API, and then from your bot code, send requests to the API.

 ## Installation